adriano282/web_sevices_examples/Addressing/readme.txt

 ant -Dwar.name=addressing deploy

-The command above create a addressing.war file and deploy the application using the build.xml settings.
+The command above creates an addressing.war file and deploys the application using the build.xml settings.